RichardBradley/liquibase.github.com/documentation/rollback.md

 ### Tag ###

 Specifying a tag to rollback to will roll back all change-sets that were executed against the target database after the given tag was applied.
-See the ["command line"](command_line.html) documentation for how to tag your database.
+See the [command line](command_line.html) documentation for how to tag your database.

 ### Number of Change Sets ###